-Now you know I dont’ rely on anything the “Federals” say, so I researched and found some independant studies which actually verified the government’s statements.
+Now you know I don’t’ rely on anything the “Federals” say, so I researched and found some independent studies which actually verified the government’s statements.

 The antioxidants in coffee can help reverse the effects of many of the toxins your body must deal with.
 We know toxins lead to oxidative stress and inflammation in your body.
 Over 90% of all diseases are said to be the result of inflammation and stress in the body.

-Coffee which is mass-produced is most often tainted with chemicals, pesticides, mold and even cancer-causing carcinogens.
+Coffee which is mass-produced is most often tainted with chemicals, pesticides, mold, mycotoxins, and even cancer-causing carcinogens.
 This knowledge helped to start the “organic movement” which has been growing in America for the past 15 years and counting.

 Based on my research, these are what I consider the top answers to the question, “Is coffee good for you?”

-13. Coffee is the biggest source of Antioxidants in the western diet
+- Coffee is the biggest source of antioxidants in the western diet

 Find any benefits you like about your favorite cup of hot goodness?